Ranked: 54 retro dishes we think deserve a comeback

 studiogi/Shutterstock

 In the 1960s, a soirée simply wasn't a soirée without stuffed celery hiding somewhere on the buffet table.
-If you want to give it a go, pipe celery sticks with a filling of blue cheese, cream cheese, Worcestershire sauce and hot sauce.
-Garnish with whatever you fancy; black olives, parsley, paprika and crispy chicken skins are all great choices.
+If you want to give it a go, pipe a filling of blue cheese, cream cheese, Worcestershire sauce and hot sauce into celery sticks.
+Garnish with whatever you fancy: black olives, parsley, paprika and crispy chicken skin are all great choices.

 <p>Badanduglyofretrofood/Facebook</p>